 Is Kaspersky Safe in 2026?
 U.S. Restrictions and Safer Alternatives

-Last updated: 19 May 2026.
+Last updated: 3 July 2026.
 Reviewed by: Neil Brown, cybersecurity advocate.

 Important warning for U.S. readers: If you are in the United States, do not treat Kaspersky as a normal antivirus recommendation.
 U.S. restrictions affect sales, updates, and Kaspersky Security Network operation for U.S. persons.
 Consider a current alternative such as Norton, Bitdefender, McAfee, Microsoft Defender, or another product that is available and supported in your region.